Theta Alpha Kappa: History

-In 1976, Professor Albert Clark founded Theta Alpha Kappa at Manhattan College to recognize the academic achievements of religion and theology of undergraduate students, graduate students, and scholars.
+In 1976, Professor Albert Clark founded Theta Alpha Kappa at Manhattan College to recognize the academic achievements in religion and theology of undergraduate students, graduate students, and scholars.
 In February 1976, ten institutions connected with the College Theology Society adopted a constitution for Theta Alpha Kappa national honor society.

 Later that year, the new society chartered fifteen chapters.
 Like its founding institution, Manhattan College, most of its early chapters were chartered at Roman Catholic colleges and universities.
 However, Theta Alpha Kappa does not have a religious affiliation.

 The society was incorporated in the State of New York in 1983 and received its nonprofit status from the IRS in 1999.
 It became an association member of the Association of College Honor Societies in 1985 and a full member in 1986.
 It became a member society of the American Academy of Religion in 1994 and an affiliate organization of the Society of Biblical Literature in 2020.

 In 2012, the society had 284 active chapters, 1,313 active members, and 19,448 total initiates.
 The Manhattan College chapter serves as its national headquarters and also stores its archives.